alfiopuglisi/guietta/docs/tutorial.rst

 The `radio buttons example <https://github.com/alfiopuglisi/guietta/blob/master/guietta/examples/radio.py>`_ shows how to connect radio buttons to events and how to check if a radio button is checked or not.

+Radio button text will be modified with the same rules for every other widgets, see `Guietta's magic properties <tutorial.html#guietta-s-magic-properties>`_.

 Pre-defined radio buttons were introduced in version 0.3.4.